-Today is Monday and it’s Earth Day, so a meatless dinner for us was a must.
-I’d ordered a sweet potato and spinach quesadilla at Green Dog Cafe a while back and had been thinking about imitating the flavors in a meal at home, so today was the day.
-Plus a couple friends had mentioned (also quite a while ago) that they’d eaten and loved Mexican-flavored meals with sweet potatoes and black beans and that I really needed to try the combination.
+For Earth Day I decided to make these Sweet Potato Enchiladas.
+I’d ordered a sweet potato and spinach quesadilla at Green Dog Cafe a while back and had been thinking about imitating the flavors in a meal at home so today was the day.

 - 1 T. grapeseed or canola oil